-What does coaching have to do with the brain?
+What does neuroscience have to do with coaching and therapy?

 Short answer: EVERYTHING!

 If you’re a coach or therapist, your job is to facilitate change in your client’s

 Coaching builds the mental skills needed to support lasting change.
 Skills such as:

 - critical thinking